fbpx

 Whole of life policies are generally aimed at addressing financial responsibilities that will arise at your death, regardless of its timing, like covering an inheritance tax bill or enhancing the inheritance you leave behind.
 These plans are suitable when the need for coverage is indefinite or unclear.

-How can life cover help pay towards an IHT bill?
+How can a Life Cover Insurance Plan help pay towards an Inheritance Tax (IHT) bill?

-Over and above gifting sufficient assets to reduce your gross estate value to within £2 million, if you have excess income during your retirement, it might make sense to consider a life cover plan written in trust, to meet the eventual IHT liability, which could be as high as £400,000 on an estate valued at £2 million.
+Over and above gifting sufficient assets to reduce your gross estate value to within £2 million, if you have excess income during your retirement, it might make sense to consider a Life Cover Insurance Plan written in trust, to meet the eventual IHT liability, which could be as high as £400,000 on an estate valued at £2 million.

-It is important that the life cover plan is written into trust, and that the premiums are paid using excess income, rather than from assets – otherwise, the premiums paid could be treated as a chargeable lifetime transfer (CLT).
+It is important that the Life Cover Insurance Plan is written into Trust, and that the premiums are paid using excess income, rather than from assets – otherwise, the premiums paid could be treated as a chargeable lifetime transfer (CLT).

 Note that probate is required to release estate assets, and IHT needs to be paid before probate is granted.
 Therefore, an estate’s assets cannot be directly used to meet IHT liability, and an alternative solution such as life cover in trust provides the funds required.

-How much might life cover cost?
+How much might a Life Cover Insurance Plan cost?

 As of February 2024, a guaranteed whole of life joint plan with a sum assured of £400,000 would cost £6,520 per annum, assuming a 65-year-old male non-smoker and 65-year-old female non-smoker insured through Legal & General, and not including ‘waiver of premium’ as an additional option.
 These figures are based on guaranteed premiums, meaning the provider cannot change the premium as you get older.